Marcin Wilczek: Education and career

 Marcin Wilczek graduated from the University of Warsaw Institute of Applied Linguistics (M.A., 1991) and the National School of Public Administration (1994).

 He started his career in 1991 at Lot Polish Airlines.
 In 1994, he joined the Ministry of Foreign Affairs, beginning as a desk officer responsible for Albania and Turkey.
 Between 1997 and 2002, he worked at the embassy in London.
 From 2002 to 2005, he was the head of MFA Northern Europe section.
 In 2005, he became the Consul-General in Istanbul.
 From 2008 to 2012 he served as an ambassador to Turkey.
 After his return to Warsaw, between 2012 and 2015, he was the Head of Minister's Secretariat at the MFA.
 On 29 July 2015, he was nominated to be Poland Ambassador to Romania.
 He presented his credentials to president Klaus Iohannis on 10 September 2015.
 Wilczek ended his term on 31 August 2019.
+Shortly after he became Deputy Director of the European Policy Department.
+From 2020 to 2024, he worked at the MFA EU External Policy Department.
+In October 2024, Wilczek became chargé d'affaires of Poland to Iran.

 Besides Polish, he speaks English, French, and Turkish languages.
 He is married, with two children.